panacotar/blog/_posts/2024-10-28-place-an-ssh-honeypot.md

 - `-v` (`--volume`) - creates a bind mount, creating the `ssh_honeypot.log` file in the current directory.

 The honeypot now listens to incoming SSH connections and logs them to the log file (`ssh_honeypot.log`).
-Run `sudo netstat -tulpn` to check the open ports, you should see the honeypot running:
+Run `ss -tulpn` to check the open ports, you should see the honeypot running:
 ```
+Netid         State          Recv-Q          Send-Q                   Local Address:Port                    Peer Address:Port         Process
 [...]
-tcp6       0      0 :::2222                 :::*                    LISTEN      21120/docker-proxy
+tcp           LISTEN         0               4096                              [::]:2222                            [::]:*
 ```

-## Stopping the dockerize honeypot
+## Stopping the dockerized honeypot
 ```
 docker stop $(docker ps -a -q  --filter ancestor=basic_sshpot)
 ```